martinthomson/ietf-git-charter/README.md

 support their work will remain entirely at their discretion.

 The working group may also discuss tooling requirements in support of GitHub use.
-Decisions about implementing specific tooling needs will be undertaken in consultation with the IETF Tools Team and other interested contributors.
+Decisions about implementing specific tooling needs will be undertaken by the IETF Tools Team in consultation with working group participants and other interested contributors.

 Milestones: